-- Check that there is sufficient coolant and, if necessary, add the correct coolant.
-See Chapter 4, Preventive maintenance. - Check that there is sufficient lubricating oil in the sump and, if necessary, add lubricating oil.
+- Check that there is sufficient coolant and, if necessary, add the correct coolant, see Chapter 4, Preventive maintenance. - Check that there is sufficient lubricating oil in the sump and, if necessary, add lubricating oil.
 See Chapter 4, Preventive maintenance.
-Ensure that the lubricating oil is of the correct grade for the ambient conditions. - Fill the fuel tank with fuel of the correct specification. - Check the air filter and its connections. - Ensure that all of the electrical connections are tight.
+Ensure that the lubricating oil is of the correct grade for the ambient conditions. - Fill the fuel tank with fuel of the correct specification, see Chapter 5, Engine fluids. - Check the air filter and its connections. - Ensure that all of the electrical connections are tight.